What is an Invention?

 - Continued assistance in patent process: if you have been named on as an inventor on any patent application or patent during your employment at NCI you will be expected to provide ongoing assistance related to filed patents (signing assignments, assistance with responses to PTO etc.).

-- Update of Address: you need keep NCI updated on any change of address in the future.
+Update of Address: you must keep NCI updated on any change of address in the future.
 Instructions for inventors in providing banking and contact information are addressed in an OFM narrative on the NIH Royalty Program.
 You are also expected to provide the NIH with any change of address for royalty distribution purposes.
-If you move, or change financial institutions, you must notify Johanna Grodzicki of these changes.
+If you move, or change financial institutions, you must notify Shawnnay Holland of these changes.
 This is your responsibility.
 Royalty checks and direct deposits sent to old addresses and invalid account numbers are returned to the U.S. Treasury.
 This will cause a delay in receiving your royalty payment.